4. Data and Functionality

 4.4 Summary

-- data types are defined as products (
+algebraic data types (ADTs) are defined as products (

 final case class) and coproducts (sealed abstract class). -

-Refinedtypes can enforce constraints on values - specific functions are defined on
+Refinedtypes enforce constraints on values. - concrete functions can be defined in an

-implicit class - polymorphic functions are defined as typeclasses.
+implicit classto maintain left-to-right flow. - polymorphic functions are defined in typeclasses.
 Functionality is provided via “has a” context bounds, rather than “is a” class hierarchies.

-- typeclass instances are implementations of the typeclass.
+- typeclass instances are implementations of a typeclass.

 -

-@simulacrum.typeclassgenerates.opson the companion, providing convenient syntax for types that have a typeclass instance. - typeclass derivation is compiletime composition of typeclass instances.
+@simulacrum.typeclassgenerates.opson the companion, providing convenient syntax for typeclass functions. - typeclass derivation is compiletime composition of typeclass instances.